pcjsam/terraform-google-keycloak/modules/application/README.md

 ### Certificate Provisioning

-Google-managed certificates can take up to 15 minutes to provision:
+Google-managed certificates can take up to 1 hour to provision:

 1. DNS must be configured before certificate provisioning
 2. Create an A record pointing to the static IP